KrishnaRaheja/AutoClicker/README.md

 # AutoClicker
 Autoclicker.
-For games like Genshin Impact, you might have to run the file as an administrator for it to work.
+For games like Genshin Impact, you will have to run your IDE or file as an administrator for it to work.